In this Policy:

 - Forging of any TCP-IP page header (spoofing) or any part of the header information in an e-mail or a news group posting.

 - Client agrees not to run e-mail or other hosting services for public use on any access packages.
-Any hosting or high-volume traffic users should make use of a hosting Service.
-EasyComs can make recommendations on request.
+Any hosting, high-volume traffic and users wanting to send e-newletters should make use of a online hosting Service suitable to their needs.

-- EasyComs monitors the quality of service on its network, and where a client exceeds reasonable parameters for usage, such use will be controlled automatically to safeguard the service for others.
-Over-utilization will result in the user being identified as carrying out unauthorized activity, or generating excessive volumes of data traffic, and this may be controlled by various means, including throttling service speeds, deprioritization and even suspension of service if the breach is serious and unabated.
+- EasyComs monitors the quality of service on its network, and where a client exceeds reasonable parameters for usage, such use may be controlled automatically to safeguard the service for others.
+Penalties - Deemed Over-utilization where a user is deemed to be carrying out unauthorized activity, generating excessive volumes of data traffic or sending spam may be controlled by various means, including throttling service speeds, deprioritization of service, blockinh spam and even summarily suspending the clients service if the breach is considered serious at the solw discretion of EasyComs management.
+This includes excessive use of loop-back traffic by developers as well as any such issues as may be caused by devices that become infected by malware and viruses that threaten other devices or that result in excessive traffic of any kind being generated.
 The aim is to ensure that other bona-fide users enjoy consistent high standards of service.

 - Disclaimer and indemnity